*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 Remember that as the material in your garden breaks down the height of the bed will lower.
 You can raise the height by adding more layers after you’ve harvested your first crop before planting the next.

 Another suggestion would be to install an irrigation system in your garden beds and attach it to a timer.
 A drip or a small sprayer system would be ideal.
-Then its just a case of setting the timer and your garden beds will be watered automatically.
+Then it’s just a case of setting the timer and your garden beds will be watered automatically.
 Or if you don’t want to worry about a timer you can just attach the watering system to a tap and remember to turn it on for a little while every morning if there is no rain indicated for the day.